- Profiles of eviction interventions

 Case Worker to support tenant and family for post-eviction year, to ensure stable housing, financial coaching, and physical/mental health counseling

-Housing Assistance with listings or database of landlords likely to rent, or provide guide to get placed
+Housing Assistance with listings or database of landlords likely to rent, or provide a guide to getting placed in a home

 Address Change/Stable Address service